EPFL-ENAC/unhcr-geneva-tech-hub-app/README.md

 *  CouchDB user with an admin role
 *  User's sub (from jwt) is in the unhcrAdmins array

+Normal users have an empty roles array: `[]`

+Guest users have a roles array containing a role specific to the frontend called `["guest"]` since couchdb _session does not return it

 ### Intro to CouchDB
 We removed the roles in the _security policy of every database, so every user may be able to read the databases Here is an example of policy json